 - Rush's "Cygnus X-1", which also overlaps with Cosmic Horror.

 - The Residents.
 An avant-garde music group formed in the 1960's who have managed to stay anonymous throughout their whole career.
 Here's a taste.
+Besides the music itself, the music videos, video game and other creative output all serve to emphasize this.

 - Pretty much everything by Swans, an experimental industrial band from New York.
 One of the band's members, singer/songwriter/proverbial witch and keyboardist Jarboe, has solo material that delves so far into the realms of Surreal/Psychological Horror to the point that it becomes impossible to listen, although you can't help but wait it out in terror.
 The release of their 2012 album marked their 30th anniversary; it sounds as though they haven't missed a step nor do they plan on doing so.